Chukobyte/black-history/docs/timeline/civil_rights.md

 #### Project MINARET (1960s–1970s)
 A program by the National Security Agency (NSA) that monitored the communications of civil rights and anti war activists and groups.

+#### Tuskegee Syphilis Study (1932-1972)
+An unethical medical study conducted by the US Public Health Service (PHS) partnered with the Tuskegee Institute in Alabama.
+The study included 600 black men who weren't told the true purpose of the stud and their syphilis went untreated for year even though a cure was readily available.

 ---

 ### Brown v.
 Board of Education (1954)